-CIVE 672 Environmental Impact Assessment 3(3,0)

-Study and evaluation of the impacts of large scale projects on the physical, biological, and socio-economic environmental aspects taking into account environmental laws and regulations and EIA guidelines, identification of impacts, quantification methods, mitigation measures, and monitoring plans.
-Case study involving the preparation of an EIA report including sustainability impact assessment and preparation of an environmental management plan.
-Co-requisite: CIVE 538 and ENGL 217.
+CIVE 672 Environmental Impact Assessment 3(3,0) , valuation of the impacts of large scale projects on the conomic environmental aspects taking into account ons and EIA guidelines, identification of impacts, qua mitigation me mitigation measures, and monitoring plans.
+Case study involving the preparation of an EIA report including sustainability impact assessment and preparation of an environment al management plan.
+Co-requisite : CIVE 538 a nd ENGL 217.
 On demand.